 Caregiving emergencies come in all shapes and sizes.
 Being organized and prepared can help you tackle small blips and take even the most unexpected accidents in stride.
 The following steps will ensure you are ready for whatever may lie ahead.

-- Set up back-up care.
 You may or may not have anyone who can relieve you of your caregiving duties on a regular basis, but you definitely need to have a plan b in place for emergencies.
-Caregivers are hardly immune to developing their own health issues, and, as much as we try to make caregiving a top priority, other aspects of life can easily get in the way.
+Caregivers often develop their own health issues, and, as much as we try to make caregiving a top priority, other aspects of life can easily get in the way.

-- Prepare for the most likely emergencies.
 Does your loved one fall frequently?
 Do you suffer from migraines?
 It’s impossible to anticipate every possibility, so focus on preparing for the ones that are most likely to occur.
-Do your best, of course, to prevent these emergencies, but also have a plan of action ready if you must shift your undivided attention to another family member in need or if you wind up being the one needing help.
-If any of these scenarios have happened before, then you will have a better idea of what preparations need to be made.
+Prevention is the best option, but you must also have a plan of action ready if you need to shift your undivided attention to another family member in need or if you wind up being the one needing help.
+If any of these scenarios have happened before, then you will have a better idea of what preparations must be made.
 Otherwise, do your best to think through the hypothetical situations step by step and do what you can in advance.

 For a complete guide to creating comprehensive emergency medical folders, read “The Emergency Medical File Every Caregiver Should Create.”

 As with most suggestions I’ve made throughout my years of writing for caregivers, I’m simply sharing what has worked for me.
-I hope that some of these ideas will give you food for thought so that you can organize and simplify your caregiving life.
-If you have any additional tips of your own that you find helpful, please share them in the comments section below.
+I hope that some of these ideas will give you things to consider so that you can stay organized in life no matter what happens.
+If you have any additional tips of your own that others may find helpful, please share them in the comments section below.